ashleyallphin/react-clicky-game/README.md

 #### Selecting a new character increments the user's score by 1.

-#### Selecting the same character twice resets the user's score to 0.
+#### Clicking on a previously selected character twice resets the user's score to 0.

 ## Installation
 To clone this repository: